yinghu/tarantula-java/README.md

 ### 2. Providing a modularization architecture to support parallel programming mode.
 ### 3. Creating a stopless deployment mode to support real continuously building/deployment processing.
 ### 4. Using a simple programming API to decouple coding complexity such as threading, messaging, caching, etc.
-### 5. Distributing persistent connections such as TCP socket, web socket, or UDP.
+### 5. Distributing and scaling persistent connections such as TCP socket, web socket, or UDP.
+### 6. Providing lightweight mobile friendly integration platform.

 [Platform Architecture/Design Document](doc/gec-summary.pdf)